robertpiosik/CodeWebChat/README.md

 ## Introduction

 Large language models are brilliant, yet mindless pattern matchers.
-As they lack any mental models—they can't _imagine_ how the correct output should look like ahead of filling their context windows on their own.
+As they lack any properties similar to mental models—they can't _imagine_ how the correct output should look like ahead of filling their context windows on their own.
 To mitigate this limitation, other tools ask you to put effort into planning—a practice of expanding instructions, so the model can do a better job at finding relevant files.
 This is a slow, token-hungry hit or miss.

-Code Web Chat places context ownership in your hands.
+Code Web Chat places context ownership in developer's hands!
 Guide the model with hand-picked files and get **the best accuracy** by not polluting the context window with tool definitions and endless rambling, **save time** by writing simpler instructions (goodbye markdown files!), **save money** by being token-efficient and not using oversized models, ensure **privacy** by not having to send your whole codebase for external indexing and **security** by not running arbitrary commands.

 **Context-first approach**